 PLEASE BRING ANY RECORDS FROM YOUR REFERRING PHYSICIAN IF NOT ALREADY PROVIDED

 If you have seen another physician about the same condition, it is important that you bring all pertinent medical records with you.
-It is particularly helpful to bring your doctor’s notes about medications, treatments, physical therapy, test results, etc. If you would like the doctor’s office to fax the notes to us, our fax number is 907.456.3876.
+It is particularly helpful to bring your doctor’s notes about medications, treatments, physical therapy, test results, etc. You must bring in all operative reports if you have had previous surgery for your neck or back.
+If you would like the doctor’s office to fax the notes to us, our fax number is 907.456.3877.
 Ask them to include a cover sheet with your name, the date of your upcoming appointment, and the name of the physician you will be seeing.

 X-rays are radiation waves that can pass through your body and create images of your internal body organs, tissues and bone.
 X-rays are an effective way to create images of your bones, skull, and other organs.
 It is especially useful for looking at bone alignment and detail.